Dgaduin/notes/102-✒-drafts/git.md

 ```

 [How can I extract a portion of a git repository into it&#39;s own repo while retaining history and file structure? - Stack Overflow](https://stackoverflow.com/questions/25274614/how-can-i-extract-a-portion-of-a-git-repository-into-its-own-repo-while-retaini)

-git `-` is an alais for previous branch

 ```
 git whatchanged —-since=‘2 weeks ago’